JDonnellyCodeInstitute/PP4-Gymbuktu/README.md

     Django has its own automatic logout setting in settings.py which I have used in conjunction with a small piece of javascript to smoothly log users out in real time without them having to refresh the page.
     Javascript can be found here - static\js\auto_logout.j

+## Agile Approach in GymBukTu

+The development of GymBukTu followed key Agile principles to keep the project structured and manageable.

+- The aim was to reach a Minimum Viable Product (MVP) first, ensuring that core features — user authentication, class bookings, and profile management—were functional before adding extra features.
+- User stories were created and tracked to keep development focused on what users actually needed, such as an easy way to book, cancel, and view their classes.
+- The project maintained a user-centric approach, with adjustments made based on usability feedback to improve navigation, mobile responsiveness, and workflow clarity.
+- Test automation was incorporated as the primary method of testing, covering core functionality and reducing manual effort.
+Some manual testing was also done to check the user experience and ensure everything worked as expected.

+While not every Agile practice was followed strictly, the focus on incremental progress, user needs, and testing helped keep development efficient and on track.

+### Future Features / Nice to Haves

+In line with the aforementioned agile principle of prioritising the minimum viable product there were several nice-to-have user stories that didn't make it into the sprint that was this project's development.
+Hopefully, they'll be completed at a later date:

+  - Waitlists - For full classes that you'd like to put yourself down as first refusal for.
+A user would receive an email and have a limited time to confirm acceptance of the booking.
+  - Notifications - Automated emails a user would receive upon booking a class, these emails could automatically update the recipient's calendar.
+They could be set as a reminder the day before a class.
+  - Feedback and reviews - A more comprehensive review process specific to individual classes and instructors.

 ## PEP8 Compliance

 PEP8 compliance for each major directory is confirmed below excluding migration and venv code, and the env import in settings.py for hosting the server in development.